djaodjin/djaodjin-saas/docs/ledger.rst

 Refund and Chargeback
 ^^^^^^^^^^^^^^^^^^^^^

-Refunds are initiated initiated by the *provider* while chargebacks are initated by the *subscriber*.
+Refunds are initiated by the *provider* while chargebacks are initated by the *subscriber*.
 In either case, they represent a loss of income while the service was provided.

-.. automethod:: saas.models.Charge.refund
+.. automethod:: saas.models.ChargeItem.create_refund_transactions

 Stripe allows you to issue a refund at any time
 `up to 90 days <https://support.stripe.com/questions/how-do-i-issue-refunds>`_